zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

 ### Passing parameters

+The last part of the config YAML is the `parameters` key:

 ```yaml
 # Configure the pipeline
 parameters:
   model_type: "rf"  # Choose between rf/sgd
 ```

-The last part of the config YAML is the `parameters` key.
 This parameters key aligns with the parameters that the pipeline expects.
 In this case, the pipeline expects a string called `model_type` that will inform it which type of model to use:

 ```python
 @pipeline